sg-crest A Singapore Government Agency Website

 Within the courts

 • Court family specialists: These specialists from the Counselling and Psychological Services (CAPS) provide expertise in psycho-legal and social science issues relevant to the cases discussed.
-They also facilitate family conferences when directed by the judge to address concerns relating to the child or young person and the family, as well as specific issues relevant to the rehabilitation and restoration of the youth to the community.
+They also facilitate family conferences and care conferences, when directed by the judge, to address concerns relating to the child or young person and the family, as well as specific issues relevant to the rehabilitation and restoration of the child or young person to the community.

 Beyond the courts

-The Youth Courts will also issue appropriate orders that will bring about a more sustained change for the betterment of families, including ordering relevant parties in the family of the affected child or youth to undergo mediation or counselling, or to participate in family support programmes by relevant organisations such as the MSF.
+The Youth Courts will also issue appropriate orders that will bring about a more sustained change for the betterment of families, including ordering relevant parties in the family of the affected child or young person to undergo mediation or counselling, or to participate in family support programmes by relevant organisations such as the MSF.

 Court reviews may also be ordered for selected child protection cases, to check one or more of the following: